Investigating the Causes of Suspension Damage

 You should bring your vehicle into a mechanic’s shop as soon as possible if you’ve damaged your wheels either by driving on the curb or by hitting something.

-At the very least, you could possibly have pushed your wheels out of alignment.
+At the very least, you could have pushed your wheels out of alignment.
 In the worst-case scenario, you can notice serious damage to your suspension, whether it be snapping a spring or rupturing a line.

 Accidents